fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 There are 4 types of tokens:

 - `:symbol`: Symbols use the following syntax {%raw%}`{{something}}`{%endraw%}.
-- `:iter-init`: Mark the beggining of an iteration, they have the following syntax: {%raw%}`{{#something}}`{%endraw%}.
+- `:iter-init`: Mark the beginning of an iteration, they have the following syntax: {%raw%}`{{#something}}`{%endraw%}.
 - `:iter-end`: they mark the termination of an iteration as started by an :iter-init token.
 They look like {%raw%}`{{/something}}`{%endraw%}